 HDC offers demographic data based on aggregated patient data coded into the platform from participating PMHs EMRs.
 One coded measurement if the prevalence on patient with anxiety and fear-related disorders and compares quarterly data from 1 year, 3 year or 5 years across all FNW clinics, Fraser Health and BC.
-The visual below is a snapshot of the trending increase in prevalence for anxiety and fear-related disorders across FNW clinics.
+The visual below is a snapshot of the trending increase in prevalence for anxiety and fear-related disorders across FNW clinics for the last 5 years.
 Data such as this reflects the ongoing, and growing, need for rapid access mental health supports for mild-moderate MH concerns.